 On the other hand, some scholars, including Montesquieu, argue that accelerated justice risks being rushed and poorly executed.
 According to Montesquieu, the temporality of the trial is neither simple nor unilateral but rather complex and multifaceted.
-The burdens of justice-its costs, duration, and potential risks-are the price each citizen pays for freedom.
+The burdens of justice - its costs, duration, and potential risks - are the price each citizen pays for freedom.
 He contends that legal procedure embodies prudence, truce and reflection, warning against the dangers of overly rapid, hasty, and flawed justice (Montesquieu, 1871).
 Similarly, Morel emphasizes that both litigants and courts must adhere to a minimum set of procedural safeguards essential for fair and sound justice.
 Without these, a party could justifiably fear the dishonesty of an adversary or the partiality of a judge.
 Procedural formalities serve as a necessary framework for discipline and order in the judicial system.
+Time is a crucial factor in ensuring the quality of judicial decisions, as it allows for adherence to procedural formalities and the full exercise of the right to defense.
+These guarantees must be upheld at every stage of the proceedings, particularly during the pre-trial and trial phases.
+Additionally, time is necessary for legal issues to be properly examined, for relations between the parties to stabilize, and for judges to deliberate thoughtfully before rendering a verdict.

+Given these divergent perspectives on trial temporality, between a rapid investigation and one conducted slowly and cautiously, the guarantee of reasonable time is the right solution for reconciling the two extremes of the temporality of the process: speed and slowness.
+In order to ensure that trials take place within a reasonable time, it is essential to reconcile the procedural guarantees preaching speedy legal proceedings with those preaching quality.
 Jacques Normand further reinforces this perspective, asserting that speed should not be the primary concern of justice.
-Instead, the paramount objective must be the quality of judicial decisions-an outcome achievable only by dedicating the necessary time to each case.
+Instead, the paramount objective must be the quality of judicial decisions - an outcome achievable only by dedicating the necessary time to each case.
 While efforts should be made to prevent undue delays caused by court congestion or other factors, the pursuit of speed must not compromise the integrity and fairness of the trial process (Normand, 2003).
+According to Amrani-Mekki Soraya, celerity is now a central concern for procedural reformers, shaping modern approaches to legal reforms that prioritize the acceleration of judicial proceedings.
+Nevertheless, celerity must not be so fascinating as to upset the balance of power within the trial or deny procedural formalism and the rights of the defense.
+The rapidity must be pursued with restraint, so that the time gained does not translate into a loss of quality (Amrani-Mekki, 2008).